generiekzaakafhandelcomponent/Basisprocessen/blueprints/stadspas/README.md

 **Passwords and secrets**

-As we don't want to commit secrets/passwords.
-A solution to work with secrets should already be there, either through the AWS parameter store or in Kubernetes with environment variables like below:

-The following environment variables should be defined for Backend:
+The following environment variables should be provided for Backend:

 * VALTIMO_CONNECTOR-ENCRYPTION_SECRET= any secrets of 16 characters or its multiplies
 * VALTIMO_JWT_SECRET= keycloak jwt secret